 Dating after Spinal Cord Injury

 Even with spinal injuries, patients want to be close to and even be intimate with other people.
-Yet they wonder if they can ever be seen as attractive to anyone else.
+Yet, they wonder if they can ever be seen as attractive to anyone else.
 Sexual activity is possible in people with spinal cord injuries.
 A spinal cord injured patient is no different than anyone else when it comes to wanting relationships with others.
 If love is in the air, it doesn’t matter if one or both members of the couple spend much of their time in a wheelchair.

 Even though wheelchairs are common enough, people often stare at those who must use them and often feel that they have a lesser intellect when compared to able-bodied individuals.
 These kinds of issues make it very nerve-wracking for those paralyzed people who just want to get out and have fun.
 People new to the wheelchair scene feel inadequate and don’t want to ask others for help.
 Nevertheless, they want to be more than just friends with some people they feel attracted to.

 Unfortunately, it almost always falls on the disabled person to help others learn how to look past the disability and see them for who they really are.
 It takes courage on the part of the handicapped person, who may have to make the first move or be the first one to be flirtatious with the able-bodied person they are attracted to.
 Having a Positive Self-EsteemIt is possible for a disabled person to re-think who they are now that they are in a wheelchair and come to believe that they can and will find someone who will love them for the person inside—not the person they see in a wheelchair.
-These are the same disabled people who have been able to successfully re-integrate into society and are well on their way to having positive self-esteem and image of themselves.
-It takes personal confidence in yourself to be able to put your assets out there, looking for someone who will care for them on equal terms.
+These are the same disabled people who have successfully reintegrated into society and are well on their way to having positive self-esteem and image of themselves.
+It takes personal confidence in yourself to put your assets out there, looking for someone who will care for them on equal terms.

-While there will be moments of despair and loss because of the disability, eventually the disabled person will begin to redevelop a new body image and will be able to develop healthy relationships with others.
+While there will be moments of despair and loss because of the disability, eventually, the disabled person will begin to redevelop a new body image and will be able to develop healthy relationships with others.
 They learn to dress better and keep up genuine and neat appearances so that others will look past the wheelchair and see them for the attractive person he or she now believes is there.
-Having Other QualitiesHaving a sense of humor and being the one to take the first move can really be disarming and attractive to others.
-Your best bet is to try and meet people at churches, bus stops, work, school or even restaurants and grocery stores.
+Having Other QualitiesHaving a sense of humor and taking the first move can really be disarming and attractive to others.
+Your best bet is to try and meet people at churches, bus stops, work, school, or even restaurants and grocery stores.
 The newly disabled person should try and put themselves out there as soon as they feel comfortable.
 Where to Meet PeopleDoing volunteer work, community education, or church-related activities can help you meet people who can become your friends or lovers.
 Many people meet and find relationships with those who are in rehab with them.
-There are even social groups just for people with disabilities that you can belong to meet people who understand what you are going through.
-Meeting people on the internet is an option for those who are really shy or who aren’t ready to reveal their paralysis yet to those they meet.
+There are even social groups for people with disabilities that you can belong to meet people who understand what you are going through.
+Meeting people on the internet is an option for those who are really shy or ready to reveal their paralysis yet to those they meet.
 There are even websites specifically designed for people who have disabilities to meet online with others who share disability as an interest.

-The best advice is to be honest and genuine with others you meet.
+The best advice is to be honest, and genuine with others you meet.
 If you can be yourself and keep the person interested in you and not in the chair, you will go a long way toward meeting the right kind of person to have a relationship with.

-Editor's Note: This page has been updated for accuracy and relevancy. [cha 8.21.18]
+Editor's Note: This page has been updated for accuracy and relevancy. [cha 5.25.21]